jhauberg/lext/README.md

 }
 ```

-*Note that given the same seed, LEXT will generate an identical result on any platform.*
+*Note that given the same options (seed and generator), LEXT will generate identical results on any platform.*

 Take a look in [examples](/example) for more samples of usage.